zhangdichn/site/docs/go-storage/pairs/index.md

 `go-storage` provides a mechanism to allow user pass default pairs for every operation during `NewServicer` and `NewStorager`.

-Any service that supports this mechanism will generate service pairs called  `DefaultServicePairs` and `DefaultStoragePairs`:
+Any service that supports this mechanism will generate system pairs called  `DefaultServicePairs` and `DefaultStoragePairs`:

 ```go
 type DefaultStoragePairs struct {